kouts/rStorage/README.md

 ## localStorage and sessionStorage helper utility for jQuery

-rStorage simplify the useage of localStorage and sessionStorage with JSON objects.
+rStorage simplify the usage of localStorage and sessionStorage with JSON objects.

 If you have any idea about improving this plugin please let me know